 - Entrée: This filet mignon in balsamic reduction is simple to make but the flavor is impressive!
 It’s a classic entrée for a dinner party.

-- Vegetable: butternut squash & baby kale salad is very delicious with a warm bacon dressing.
+- Salad: The butternut squash & baby kale salad is very delicious with a warm bacon dressing.

 - Dessert: Kahlua creme brulee is classic French elegance and tastes fantastic!

 This menu proves that plant based dinners can be just as flavorful as animal protein dishes.

 - Tablescape inspiration: Here’s an easy casual dinner tablescape with neutral cream and golden amber tones.

 - Signature cocktail: This blackberry moonshine cocktail is super festive!